sriramios/MovieApp/README.md

 Model: Represents the data structure for TV shows.
 This includes properties like id, name, summary, genres, and rating.
 View: SwiftUI views are used to build the app’s user interface.
 The main view contains a list of TV shows, and a detailed view is used to show more information about a selected show.
 ViewModel: The view model handles the logic for fetching TV show data from the TVMaze API using Combine's Publisher.
-It manages the state of the UI by using @Published properties to notify the UI when data is ready or errors occur.
+It manages the state of the UI by using @Observable properties to notify the UI when data is ready or errors occur.

 Networking: The APIClient class uses Combine to make network requests to fetch TV show data from https://api.tvmaze.com/shows.